h3rb/papi/README.md

 _Uses_

 You can use Papi to build a secure API back-end for mobile and web applications.
 It has a light footprint and the strength of simple, effective ACLs.
-It's sole purpose is to police access to data, provide the data to an external web application or mobile application, and monitor sessions and login information.
+Its sole purpose is to police access to data, provide the data to an external web application or mobile application, and monitor sessions and login information.

 You could build a site mainly as static pages / javascript on S3, and then use this as a scalable backend in an auto-load balancing group.